-From new concepts to devices : exploring new concepts in spintronics based on spin dependent transport with various systems : structure inversion asymmetry (spin orbit torques, Rashba effect, Spin Hall Effect, Topological Insulators), and alternative geometries in order to develop innovative architectures of devices.
+From new concepts to devices : we are exploring new concepts in spintronics based on spin dependent transport with various systems; structure inversion asymmetry (spin orbit torques, Rashba effect, Spin Hall Effect, Topological Insulators), and alternative geometries in order to develop innovative architectures of devices.

 Spin Orbit Torques

-To understand and master spin orbit torques for efficient and deterministic magnetization switching with in plane currents.
+We aim at understanding and mastering spin orbit torques for efficient and deterministic magnetization switching with in plane currents.

 Spin to charge inter-conversion

-To study different mechanisms to inter-convert spin and charge currents using the spin orbit interaction: Spin Hall effect, Rashba effect at interfaces and surfaces of Topological insulators.
+We study different mechanisms to inter-convert spin and charge currents using spin orbit interaction: Spin Hall effect, Rashba effect at interfaces and surfaces of Topological insulators.

-Developing an electrically addressable non-volatile memory combining high speed and infinite endurance.
+We develop electrically addressable non-volatile memories combining high speed and infinite endurance.